Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 ### Persisting user authentication data

-Quite often applications desire the ability to be run multiple times without having to re-authenticate the user on each execution.
-This requires that data from credentials be persisted outside of the application memory so that it can authenticate silently on subsequent executions.
-Applications can persist this data using `tokenCachePersistenceOptions` when constructing the credential, and persisting the `authenticationRecord` returned from `authenticate`.
+Quite often, applications desire the ability to be run multiple times without re-authenticating the user on each execution.
+This requires that data from credentials be persisted outside of the application memory to authenticate silently on subsequent executions.
+Applications can persist this data using `tokenCachePersistenceOptions` when constructing the credential and persisting the `authenticationRecord` returned from `authenticate`.

 #### Persisting the token cache